Disclaimer: As an Amazon Associate I earn from qualifying purchases.

 This will also help to circulate fresh air and speed up the off-gassing process.
 Combine this method with the first two to speed up the mattress off-gassing process and remove the smell from the room much faster.
 By using a fan, you’re also preventing the build-up of moisture, which can contribute to the smell.

 This is a great way to speed up the off-gassing process and get your mattress ready for sleep sooner.
 Just make sure to leave the room after jumping around for 10 minutes tops, and to wear a face mask if possible to avoid breathing in the fumes.
 Jumping on your mattress will help release trapped gases and let them dissipate more quickly.
 This can be a great way to break in a new mattress, too!

-A mattress pad can help to protect your mattress from dirt, dust, and stains.
+An organic mattress pad can help to protect your mattress from dirt, dust, and stains.
 It can also act as a barrier between you and the materials that are releasing VOCs.
 This is a great way to reduce your exposure to off-gassing chemicals and the smell.
 But it´s only a temporary solution.
 Be sure to remove the pad first thing in the morning for a few days to let your mattress release all those gases and get rid of the odor faster.

 The baking soda will help to absorb the VOCs and reduce the smell.
 For best results, sprinkle it all over the mattress, leave it for an hour or so before vacuuming.
 You can also leave it on your bed for longer while your mattress is airing outside or in a room with open windows and doors and vacuum it off at the end of the day.

 This will help to remove any particles or chemicals that may be released from the foam.
 For best results, use a vacuum with a HEPA filter to avoid breathing in any VOCs.
 Vacuuming will remove the smell and any particles that may be causing the odor.